 Oktoberfest activities will take place in the warehouse district along First Avenue.
 Additional activities are planned in the community leading up to the event.
 For more information, including a daily schedule of events, visit online at https://www.cullmanoktoberfestival.com/, https://www.facebook.com/cullmanoktoberfest/ or call (256) 734-9157.

 Eva Frontier Days

-The Eva Frontier Days Beauty Pageant takes place at 10am, Saturday, September 18 at Charlie's Vineyard at Frost Farm located at 1684 Frost Road.
-A hayride is set for 6:30pm, Tuesday, September 21 with the route beginning at the Eva Saddle Club Arena located at 1718 Frost Road.
+The Eva Frontier Days Beauty Pageant gets the weeklong celebration going on Saturday, September 17 at 10am at Charlie's Vineyard at Frost Farm located at 1684 Frost Road.
+A hayride is set for 6:30pm, Tuesday, September 20.
 Cost is $1 per person and includes a free hotdog and drink at the end of the ride.
-Westside Baptist Church will host an old-fashioned hymnbook singing on Thursday, September 23 at 7pm.
-The agenda for Friday, September 24 consists of music on the square at 6pm.
-Slated to perform under the entertainment tent is Southern Way and admission is free.
+Eva Baptist Church will host an old-fashioned hymnbook singing on Thursday, September 22 at 7pm.
+The agenda for Friday, September 23 consists of music on the square at 6pm.
+Slated to perform under the entertainment tent is Another Town and admission is free.

 The big day gets underway on Saturday, September 24 beginning at 9am with an arts and craft show, food vendors and an antique tractor and car show.
 Additional activities include live entertainment by The Pylant Family, Dry Creek Bluegrass, Abby Huffnagle and Wildcat Ridge, a parade at 11am and a pig-calling contest at 3pm.
 The day wraps up at the ball fields with the frog-jumping contest at 4pm followed by the greased pig chase at 5pm.